 Learn and teach

 More recently, Ndifuna Ukwazi, an organisation based in South Africa, has begun developing different techniques to assist community members with addressing access to housing and unlawful evictions.
-They host regular workshops where people with legal skills would explain the law to the community, in an effort to ensure that those persons could then train other members of their community.
+They host regular workshops where people with legal skills explain the law to the community, in an effort to ensure that those persons could then train other members of their community.
 This has developed into a sustainable model where community members educate each other.
-The communities began learning how to represent themselves in unlawful evictions matters and could be available to assist others who might not have easy access to legal services.
+The communities began learning how to represent themselves in unlawful eviction matters and became available to assist others who might not have easy access to legal services.
 This campaign has been effective in ensuring that people have agency and are empowered to solve legal challenges.

 Tell stories not statements

 Actions have proven to be an effective means of drawing attention to an issue.
-Actions can range from protests and disruptions, to petitions and submissions to those in power.
-They can include visual statements such as paintings, posters or billboards.
+Actions can range from protests and disruptions to petitions and submissions to those in power.
+They can include visual statements such as paintings, posters, or billboards.
 These should be strategic and impactful and should send the right message.